Lead poisoning in Maryland and Virgina

-Chesapeake Physicians for Social Responsibility advocates for improved monitoring, reporting and intervention programs for lead poisoning in Maryland.
+Chesapeake PSR advocates for improved monitoring, reporting and intervention programs for lead poisoning in Maryland and Virginia.
 We support state and local efforts to reduce lead poisoning and help facilitate efforts by health groups, housing advocates and environmental organizations to develop legislative and policy agendas that lead to reduced lead exposure in children.

-In 2017 and 2018, Chesapeake PSR will focus on passing state-wide legislation to require environmental investigations and interventions to be conducted when children have elevated blood levels greater than 5 micrograms per deciliter.
-The U.S. Centers for Disease Control and Prevention (CDC) recommends that lower threshold than Maryland law, which sets it at 10 micrograms per deciliter.
+In 2017 and 2018, Chesapeake PSR will focus on passing Maryland statewide legislation to require environmental investigations and interventions to be conducted when children have elevated blood levels greater than 5 micrograms per deciliter.
+The U.S. Centers for Disease Control and Prevention (CDC) recommend that lower threshold than Maryland law, which sets it at 10 micrograms per deciliter.

 Mapping Blood Poisoning in Maryland